AleksandraOD/flaskProject/README.md

 For this project we use data from logs of Yandex.Realty Our raw dataset contains **429187 records**, but it will be limited by location.
 For this project we will only use data about realty in ST.Petersburg.
 There are **156054 records** about realty in St.Petersburg.

 The data has following information:

-Inline-style:
 ![alt text](https://github.com/AleksandraOD/flaskProjectFinal/blob/main/Снимок%20экрана%202023-06-10%20в%2007.30.42.png)